Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Overtime

-Generally, if an employee works more than 48 hours, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
+Generally, if an employee works more than 48 hours in a seven-day period, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
 Minn.
 Stat. § 177.25, Subdiv.
 1 (2022).
+Please note FLSA rules still apply.
 Certain occupations are exempt from the overtime requirements, including but not limited to some agricultural workers, police and firefighters, and certain elected officials.
 Minn.
 Stat. §§ 177.23, Subdiv.
 7 and 177.25 (2022).

 Wage and Recordkeeping

-Minnesota requires employers to keep a record of information, including the name, address, and occupation of each employee.
+Minnesota law requires employers to keep a record of information, including the name, address, and occupation of each employee, and a list of the personnel policies provided to the employee.
 In addition, the employer must keep records of the rate of pay, amount paid, hours worked, and number of workweeks for each employee.
 Other information that the Minnesota Department of Labor and Industry finds necessary is also required to be maintained.
 Minn.
 Stat. § 177.30 (2022); Minn.
 R. 5200.0100 (2022).

 Final Payments

-In Minnesota, an employee who is involuntarily discharged must be paid all wages immediately upon written request.
+In Minnesota, an employee who is involuntarily discharged must be paid all wages immediately upon written demand by the employee.
 Minn.
 Stat. § 181.13(a) (2022).
-Other than a few limited circumstances, if an employee is voluntarily discharged, their wages must be paid by the next regularly scheduled payday.
+Other than a few limited circumstances, if an employee voluntarily resigns from employment, their wages must be paid by the next regularly scheduled payday.
 Minn.
 Stat. §§ 181.11 and 181.14, Subdiv.
 1 (2022).

 Polygraph Testing

-Minnesota does not allow an employer to require or indirectly solicit a polygraph or any other test for the purposes of determining the honesty of an employee or job applicant, although an employee may request such a test if it is made known that the test is voluntary.
+Minnesota employers may not directly or indirectly solicit or require a polygraph or any other test for the purposes of determining the honesty of an employee or job applicant.
 Minn.
-Stat. § 181.75, Subdiv.
-1 (2022).
+Stat.
+Ann. §181.75.
+If an employee requests a polygraph test, any employer or agent administering the test shall inform the employee that taking the test is voluntary.
+Id.

 Non-Compete Agreements